alephmembeth/alephmembeth.github.io/projects.md

 + a study on blame and praise (jointly with Pauline Maresi Kinzler and Pascale Willemsen)
 + a study on need-based distributive justice (jointly with Mark Siebel)
-+ a paper on measures of coherence (jointly with Michael Schippers, Mark Siebel, and Stephan Kornmesser)

 ***